10 Communication Exercises to Strengthen Your Relationship

 6. The Appreciation Practice

 What it is: Sharing specific things you love or appreciate about your partner.
+Gratitude exercises like this can lead to feelings of contentment long term, helping to build a positive foundation in your relationship.

 How it works: